dvaud/bettersheet5e/README.md

 <img width="750" height="370" alt="image" src="https://github.com/user-attachments/assets/57cce722-9a32-4e0e-a1d5-7274cde6284a" />

-7. ...and commit the changes. _(Make sure again that the filename of_ `index-tempplate.html` _was changed properly to_ `index.html`_.)_
+7. ...and commit the changes. _(Make sure again that the filename of_ `index-template.html` _was changed properly to_ `index.html`_.)_

 <img width="750" height="346" alt="image" src="https://github.com/user-attachments/assets/d352fa84-cd47-4e70-82f3-efa8a4635a19" />

-_Now that your files live online, you can decide to keep them on your computer or delete them.
+_Now that your files live online, you can decide to keep them on your computer or delete the folder.
 For the next steps, you will need a Netlify account.
 You can even sign up with your new GitHub account._

 8. After logging in, create your first 'Team' for free and click 'Add New Project'.
 Since we created the GitHub repository with your files, you should select 'Import from an existing project'.